Wow. Can we all agree in saying, “What. The. Fuck. Was. THAT?”

 Reveled in the strength of women and just how fucking powerful we can be.

-Poured the foundation to what will hopefully be a better place of home, safety and family with Josh.
+Poured the foundation to what will hopefully be a better place of home, safety and family

 Received a massive amount of love, support and encouragement from my family and friends, solidifying my concepts of tribe and coven.
 Built and solidified new foundations in the forms of home, familia, friendship and love.
-If you happened to be one of the countless that showed the fuck up for Reza and I this year (you all know who you are) I am so unbelievably fortunate to have you in my circle and the gratitude I have for you knows no bounds.
+If you happened to be one of the countless that showed the fuck up for R and I this year (you all know who you are) I am so unbelievably fortunate to have you in my circle and the gratitude I have for you knows no bounds.
 I am beyond thankful for you.

 Discovered my worth, stood my ground, built and fought for my boundaries.
 A connection to me is a privilege and I sure as fuck am not letting anyone or anything give me anything less than what I deserve.
 Ever.
 Again.
 Get on board or get out of my way.